Home / South Africa

-Discover the Western Cape: A 2-week itinerary for an unforgettable trip along the Garden Route
+Discover the Garden Route: The ultimate itinerary for an unforgettable trip

 Key information at a glance

 When planning our Garden Route adventure, I dove into research mode.
-Hours of preparation went into crafting the perfect itinerary - and it paid off spectacularly.
-This stretch of coastline became a highlight of our African travels, rivaling even our epic self-drive journey through Namibia, Botswana and South Africa.
+Hours of preparation went into perfecting our itinerary - and I like to think that it paid off.
+This stretch of coastline became a highlight of our travels in South Africa, even compared to our road trip across Namibia, Botswana, and South Africa.

 Is it safe to drive through South Africa?

-Southern Africa, especially South Africa, has a somewhat dubious reputation when it comes to safety.
-But here's the truth - if you follow some basic rules and use common sense, you'll be perfectly fine.
-I (Laura) drove across the entire country with my best friend (also female) back in 2016.
-Sure, I was pretty anxious beforehand, but it turned out there was no real need to worry.
-Just stick to these guidelines and you'll be good to go.
+The whole region of Southern Africa, especially South Africa, has a somewhat dubious reputation when it comes to safety.
+But I am of the opinion that if you follow some basic rules and use common sense, you'll be perfectly fine.
+I drove across the entire country with my best friend (also female) back in 2016.
+I was pretty anxious beforehand, but it turned out there was no real need to worry.
+Just stick to some guidelines and you'll be good to go:

-First, avoid driving at night if possible.
-It's not just about the increased risk of carjacking (though that is a factor).
-The main issue is visibility - you can't see who or what might cross the road.
-There's a real chance of hitting wildlife or people using highways as walking routes at night.
+• If you can, try not to drive at night.
+It’s not just about carjacking (though that’s a concern), but also the fact that you can’t see who or what might suddenly be in the road.
+There’s a real possibility of hitting wildlife or people who walk on the highways at night.

-This last bit isn't great, but it's important: we always stick to the rule of never stopping the car between destinations, unless it's clearly the police waving us down.
-And as much as it might go against your instincts, don't pick up hitchhikers.
-It's better to err on the side of caution.
+• We stick to the rule of never stopping the car between destinations unless we’re sure it’s the police waving us down.
+And as much as it might feel wrong, we don’t pick up hitchhikers.
+It’s better to be safe than sorry.

 Where to Rent Your Car